chris-burgin/chrisburgin95.github.io/_posts/2015-8-19-Sublime-to-Atom.markdown

 After I enabled this theme there were a few other minor modifications and packages I installed before feeling right at home in Atom.

 - [Atom Mini Map][atom-mini-map] - A great package that carries over the mini map functionality that so many people loved from sublime.
-- [Linter][atom-linter] - This is something I recently started using just before my switch from Sublime to Atom.
+- [Atom Linter][atom-linter] - This is something I recently started using just before my switch from Sublime to Atom.
 Linters help you catch errors as well as keep your code uniform.
-    - [PyFlakes][pyflake] - Python Linter, uses pep8.
-    - [JSHint][jshint] - Javascript Linter, loved by many.
+[PyFlakes][pyflake] and [JSHint][jshint] are the main two language extensions I use with Atom Linter.
 - [Markdown Writer][markdown] - Simple markdown editor with a live preview.

 ## Other Perks